In this article I describe process of writing of simple cross-platform HTTP proxy.

 requests.

-All data processing logic is implemented in connection class (proxy-conn.hpp &
+All data processing logic is implemented in connection

-proxy-conn.cpp).
+class (proxy-conn.hpp & proxy-conn.cpp.
 I want to say, that parsing of headers was done without any

-Data processing is started from call to start function from server class, that accepts
+Data processing is started from call to start

-connection and creates new object of connection class.
-This function initiates
+connection and creates a new object of connection

-asynchronous reading of request headers from browser.
+asynchronous reading of request headers from the browser.

-Reading of request headers is performed in the handle_browser_read_headers function, that
+Reading of request headers is performed in the handle_browser_read_headers

-all headers (there is no empty string (\r\n\r\n)), then this function initiates new
+incomplete headers (there is no empty string (\r\n\r\n

 reading of headers, trying to get them all.